Alonzo Hampton (defensive back)

-Alonzo Hampton (born January 19, 1967) is an American former professional football defensive back.
+Alonzo Hampton (born January 19, 1967) is an American former professional football player who was a defensive back in the National Football League (NFL).
 He played for the Minnesota Vikings in 1990 and the Tampa Bay Buccaneers in 1991.
-He was selected by the Vikings in the fourth round of the 1990 NFL draft with the 104th overall pick.
+He played college football for the Pittsburgh Panthers and was selected by the Vikings in the fourth round of the 1990 NFL draft with the 104th overall pick.